jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 1) partition the disk
 1) create a filesystem
-1) and then mount the disk so that it can be used by your operating system.
+1) then mount the disk so that it can be used by your operating system.

 ## Disk Partitioning and Formatting